 In some cases, a person may be required to be resident in a location for a specific period of time in order to vote or to be elected.
-Such a durational residency requirement [is this term universal enough?] is usually counted between the date of registration of the residence and another reference point of time related to the schedule of the particular election.
+Such a durational residency requirement [is this term universal enough?
+In the Code of Good Practice in Electoral Matters, the term "length of residence requirement" is used] is usually counted between the date of registration of the residence and another reference point of time related to the schedule of the particular election.
+It could be made clear that such a condition is not suitable, at least for national elections (Code of Good Practice in Electoral Matters, I.1.1.c).

 Throughout the OSCE region, it is common practice to further detail the registered permanent and/or temporary residence by introducing the address of the citizen.
 The address is determined by the street name and the building number.
 Another possible interpretation of the address is a location, freely chosen by the individual, where the authorities can communicate with him or her.

 The definition of address should not be used to exclude the registration of homeless persons as voters, or persons residing in illegal settlements.